 PROFILE: Located in Washington, D.C., the Niger Delta Partnership Initiative (NPDI) seeks to catalyze systematic change to reduce poverty in the Niger Delta region of southern Nigeria.
 While the Niger Delta is oil-rich (oil accounts for around eighty percent of the country’s revenues), nearly half of the region's people remain impoverished.
 The foundation prioritizes economic development, capacity building, peace building, and analysis and advocacy.

 The foundation’s peace building program supports groups that engage local communities and stakeholders in peace building efforts and conflict mitigation.
-Believing peace and financial stability intertwined, the NPDI's peacebuilding grantmaking focuses on the "nexus between peace building and economic development informs all of NDPI’s programs.
+Believing peace and financial stability intertwined, the NPDI's peace building grantmaking focuses on the "nexus between peace building and economic development...
 Healthy market systems flourish in peaceful societies.
 Jobs created through economic development initiatives, in turn, help reinforce peace."
-In doing so, the NDPI focuses its peace building efforts on conflict analysis, conflict resolution training and peace education to mitigate peace.
+Thus, the NDPI focuses its peace building efforts on conflict analysis, conflict resolution training and peace education to mitigate peace.

 Precise grant amounts are unclear since its tax filings do not reveal individual grantees.
 However, the financials section shows that the foundation awards $8 million in grants annually.